 - Phone booking fees on award tickets

-January of Year 2: Select the same (or different) airline and use your new $200 credit
+January of Year 2: Select your airline for the new year and immediately use the refreshed $200 credit.

 How to Track and Redeem Your Credits

-Visit americanexpress.com and navigate to your Platinum Card account.
-Click on "Benefits" in the top navigation menu.
+Step 1: Log into americanexpress.com and navigate to your account.
+Click "Benefits" in the top navigation.

-Use your Amex Platinum to pay for eligible airline fees with your selected carrier.
-The charge must be directly from the airline (not through third-party booking sites).
+Step 3: Use your American Express Platinum Card® to pay for eligible fees directly through the airline (not third-party booking sites).

 Other Amex Platinum Benefits That Pair Perfectly

-While the airline credit is valuable, it's just one piece of the Amex Platinum's comprehensive travel benefits package.
-Here's how to stack benefits for maximum value:
+The airline credit is just one piece of the American Express Platinum Card®'s comprehensive benefits package.
+Here's how to stack them for maximum value:

 Global Lounge Access

-- Unlimited access to Centurion Lounges (+ 2 guests)
+- Unlimited access to Centurion Lounges (plus up to 2 guests)

 - Priority Pass Select membership (1,500+ lounges worldwide)

-- 10 complimentary Delta Sky Club visits when flying Delta
+- Up to 10 complimentary Delta Sky Club visits per year when flying Delta

-- Escape Lounges, Plaza Premium Lounges, and Airspace Lounges
+- Access to Escape, Plaza Premium, and Airspace Lounges

 Stacking strategy: Use your airline credit for lounge day passes on your selected carrier, while using your Priority Pass for all other airlines.
-This gives you comprehensive lounge coverage regardless of which airline you're flying.
+This gives you comprehensive lounge coverage regardless of which airline you're flying on any given trip.

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Eligibility and Benefit level varies by Card.
 Terms, Conditions, and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.

-Trip cancellation and interruption coverage: Up to $10,000 per trip when you book with your Amex Platinum
+- Trip cancellation and interruption coverage: Up to $10,000 per trip for eligible bookings made with your card

-Baggage insurance: Coverage if your checked bags are lost or delayed
+- Baggage insurance: Coverage if checked bags are lost or delayed

-Extended warranty: Adds an additional year to manufacturer warranties
+- Extended warranty: Adds an additional year to eligible manufacturer warranties

-Purchase protection: Covers theft or damage on eligible purchases
+- Purchase protection: Covers theft or accidental damage on eligible new purchases

-✅ Regularly pay for checked bags or seat selections
+✅ Travelers who regularly pay for checked bags or seat upgrades

-✅ Value airport lounge access beyond Priority Pass
+✅ Anyone who values Centurion Lounge access beyond what Priority Pass provides

-✅ Can systematically use the Amex Platinum's other credits
+✅ Cardholders who can systematically use multiple Amex credits each year

 Who Should Consider Alternatives

-❌ Your airline spending is primarily airfare (not eligible)
+❌ Anyone whose travel spending is primarily airfare (not eligible for this credit)

-- Select your airline in January based on confirmed travel plans
+- Select your airline in the first week of January based on confirmed travel plans

 Frequently Asked Questions